InvenioRDM v13.0¶

 - Custom awards: relaxed required fields (see PR)

-- ...and many more bug fixes!
+for ease of discoverability by machine agents. - ...and many more bug fixes!

 Breaking changes¶